yosuke1012/yosuke1012/README.md

 # Hi there 👋

-I'm a cardiovascular surgeon.\\n
+I'm a cardiovascular surgeon.

-Concurrently, I am engaged in basic clinical research as a graduate student.\\n Particularly I'm interented in clinical research with machine learning.
+Concurrently, I am engaged in basic clinical research as a graduate student.

+Particularly I'm interented in clinical research with machine learning.